PatrickB-cpu/hf-action-functional-reserve-analysis/README.md

 The functional reserve analysis was designed to support two further directions, which are **not part of this repository's completed work**:

-- **Functional recovery** — predicting change in peak VO₂ at 3 months from baseline biomarkers using LASSO penalized regression.
+- **Functional recovery**  Predicting change in peak VO₂ at 3 months from baseline biomarkers using LASSO penalized regression.
-- **Functional resilience** — a residual-based analysis testing whether biomarkers add predictive value beyond clinical measures.
+- **Functional resilience** A residual-based analysis testing whether biomarkers add predictive value beyond clinical measures.

 These are noted to document the project's intended scope, not as delivered results.